20+ Dollar Tree Sewing Supplies Worth Buying

 Obviously, Dollar Tree rotates stock over time and carries different items at each store.

-However, when I popped in, I found these sewing supplies at just one Dollar Tree this week!
+However, the last two times I popped in, I found these sewing supplies at just one of my local Dollar Tree stores.

 1. Fabric Strip Packs

-Dollar Tree sells its version of jelly rolls for $5, and the packs include 15 pieces of the 2.5″ WOF strips.
+Dollar Tree sells its version of jelly rolls for $5, and the packs include 15 pieces of the 2.5″ width-of-fabric strips.

 I love fabric strip packs because there are many easy jelly roll quilt patterns and other projects available.